 Update Your Look

 Women undergo breast augmentation at various points in their lives.
 But as time passes, a person’s style and taste may change.
 During revision surgery, you have the opportunity to update your appearance.
 For many women, what they wanted in their 20s may not be what they want in their 40s.
 Lifestyles also change, including physical activities.
 Some women who got breast implants in their 20s may have taken up running more recently and feel that smaller implants may be more comfortable.

 You also have the option of combining revision with other surgeries.
 Many patients add procedures such as a breast lift to restore breast shape and gain a more youthful appearance.

 If you are only replacing implants, we typically use the same incision locations that were used in the initial augmentation procedure.
 This technique prevents additional scarring and helps incisions heal cleanly.

-It is important to remember that breast augmentation revision surgery requires an experienced, board-certified plastic surgeon.
+It is important to remember that breast augmentation revision surgery requires an experienced, highly trained plastic surgeon.
 While it can provide flattering, satisfying results, it is a more complicated procedure than the primary surgery.
 Scar tissue, stretched skin, and adjusted chest anatomy all play a part in what your surgeon must prepare for.

 To get an idea of what actual results look like, you can browse our gallery of before-and–after photos to see some of our actual implant revision patients.
 If you’re considering breast augmentation revision surgery and are searching for the best plastic surgeon in the Washington, DC area, contact us using the online form or call our practice at (703) 560-2850 in Annandale or (301) 652-7700 in Chevy Chase.